EstudosLivres/ionic2/README.md

 # ionic2 study
-Studying ionic2, angular2 & typescript
+Studying ionic2, angular2 & typescript (a YouTube look like theme)

 ## Set it up